-This course covers legal, ethical, and political issues in HR management; the policies and practices of recruitment, selection, training, development and compensation of employees and the importance of recruiting and maintaining a diverse workforce, employee rights, and collective bargaining.
+This course will focus on legal, ethical, and political issues in HR management.
+Topics include: the policies and practices of recruitment, selection, training, development, and compensation of employees, the importance of recruiting and maintaining a diverse workforce, employee rights, and collective bargaining.
+(3 credits)

 This course meets the following CAHIIM competencies for HIM Majors.

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Understand the role of the human resources function, its development, and its characteristic organizational structure.

 - Comprehend the difference between Equal Employment Opportunity (EEO) and Affirmative Action Planning.